TheSharks/WildBeastDocs/.github/STYLEGUIDE.md

 Documents do not contain a main header.
 The page name is specified in mkdocs.yml before compiling.
 This will act as the main header.

 The general Markdown syntax is to be followed, but images that need to be centered are allowed to use the HMTL syntax.
+Additionally, markdownlint syntax should be followed.

 ## Headers